Free Stock Valuation Tool

 What Do Real P/E Ratios Look Like by Sector?

-A mature utility company trading at $50 with EPS of $5 has a P/E of 10x.
-The low P/E reflects limited growth expectations (3-5% annually).
-However, if the company pays a 4% dividend yield and has stable cash flows, it may be attractive for income-focused investors.
+A regulated utility trading at $50 with EPS of $5 carries a P/E of 10x.
+Energy and Financials forward P/E ratios sit around 15-16x, well below the S&P 500 average of 21x.
+The low multiple reflects modest growth (3-5% annually) and capital-heavy operations.
+However, a 4% dividend yield plus predictable cash flows can deliver attractive total returns for income investors.
 The low P/E is not a "bargain" but reflects the business reality.
+Pair this analysis with the Dividend Yield Calculator to assess total return potential.

 A biotech startup trading at $30 with negative EPS of -$2 has no meaningful P/E ratio.
-For unprofitable companies, investors use alternative metrics: Price-to-Sales (P/S) ratio, Enterprise-Value-to-Revenue, or analysis of cash runway and pipeline value.
+For unprofitable companies, investors use alternative metrics: Price-to-Sales (P/S) ratio, Enterprise-Value-to-Revenue, or Price-to-Book value.
 The P/E ratio simply does not work for companies not yet generating profits.
+For private startups, consider revenue-based valuation instead.

 When Should You Use the P/E Ratio?